 You need to eat complex carbohydrates for boosting testosterone levels and maintaining energy.
 This is important for athletes or men who are into sports and weight training.
 Complex carbohydrates include oats, brown rice, beans, and sweet potatoes.

 Ginger boosts testosterone production, especially among males with oxidative stress.
-Study found that ginger improves testosterone levels by increasing luteinizing hormone production and reducing oxidative stress.
+Studies found that ginger improves testosterone levels by increasing luteinizing hormone production and reducing oxidative stress.

 6. Zinc & Magnesium

-Magnesium helps in vitamin D metabolism and improves sleep quality that further helps testosterone production.
+Magnesium helps in vitamin D metabolism and improves sleep quality which further helps testosterone production.
 The top magnesium and Zinc rich foods that boost testosterone include: Legumes, Grains, and Yogurt Soybeans

 Food bad for testosterone